hannotify/hanno.codes/_drafts/java-21-release-day.md

 }
 ```

 This code is still riddled with ceremony, though.
 On top of that it leaves room for subtle bugs — what if you added an else-if branch that didn't assign anything to `formatted`?
-So in the spirit of this JEP (and its predecessors), let's see what pattern matching in a switch statement (or even better: in a switch *expression*) would look like:
+Let's see what pattern matching in a switch statement (or even better: in a switch *expression*) would look like:

 ```java
 static String apply(Effect effect) {